+Elephant riding.
 Everyone wants to do it.
-You see travel magazines everywhere with photos of travellers happily posing on top of an elephant, it’s trunk in the air reaching to touch their outstretched hand.
-The Thai holiday dream right?
+There are travel magazines everywhere with photos of backpackers happily posing on top of an elephant, it’s trunk in the air reaching to touch their outstretched hand.
+The Thai holiday dream, right?

-My heart breaks every time I see another one of these photo’s go up on Facebook, despite warnings that so many are now posting – with many travellers turning a blind eye to get their Asian elephant experience.
-The worst bit, a lot of these people then get angry with me, telling me I’m trying to ruin their holiday (oh, I’m sorry).
+My heart breaks every time I see another one of these photo’s go up on Facebook/Instagram/Twitter.
+Despite warnings of the cruelty behind the attraction, many travellers are still turning a blind eye to get their Asian elephant experience.

 The truth is, these poor creatures are miserable.
-Naturally aggressive and very protective (in the wild), there’s no way you were ever gonna get on one of these huge creatures’ back for a ride around the jungle.
+Naturally aggressive and very protective, there’s no way you were ever gonna get on an elephant’s back for a ride around in the wild.
 The only way to get them to let you do this; break them.
 Literally break their soul.

-Working and performing elephants in Thailand are often poached from Myanmar, ex logging elephants are very popular.
-The ‘kraal’ or ‘training crush’ method of breaking the babies involves them being placed in a strong, large stall or cage and tied with ropes to keep the elephant from moving, including being unable to kick, raise or swing its head.
+Working and performing elephants in Thailand are often poached from Myanmar (ex logging elephants are very popular).
+The ‘kraal’ or ‘training crush’ method of breaking the babies involves them being placed in a strong, large stall or cage.
+They are tied with ropes to keep the elephant from moving, including being unable to kick, raise or swing its head.
 Proponents argue that this allows the elephant to properly and safely learn the basic command “Still!” or “Quiet!”, and enable it to adapt to its new environment.

-National Geographic reports on the use of nails and sticks stabbed into the ears and feet of an elephant the subject of a crush in Thailand.
-Other reports cite the use of beatings with sticks, chains or bull hooks, sleep-deprivation, hunger, and thirst to “break” the elephant and make them submissive to their owners.
+National Geographic reports the use of nails and sticks stabbed into the ears and feet of elephants in Thailand.
+Other reports document beatings with sticks, chains or bull hooks.
+These big animals are often subjected to sleep-deprivation, hunger, and thirst to “break” the them and make them submissive to their owners.

 Working for a tour organiser in Thailand, I refused to sell these trips to my customers.
-Instead, they would come back to me to tell me they’d bought elsewhere, offloading their guilt after seeing the trainers use bull hooks to get them to do what they wanted, scars on their backs from where the heavy seats had rubbed away at their skin.
+Instead, they would come back to me to tell me they’d bought elsewhere, offloading their guilt after seeing the trainers use bull hooks to get them to do what they wanted.
+Scars on their backs from where the heavy seats had rubbed away at their skin was common.

 On visiting the Elephant Nature Park in Chiang Mai (the only humane rescue centre in Thailand that wont allow you to ride the rescue animals), we heard complete horror stories about what goes on behind the scenes.
 One big female had had both her eyes burned out.
 Her crime?
-She’d refused to carry on working as she pulled logs up a hill and gave birth to her baby, which rolled down the hill behind her.
-I sobbed the whole way through meeting her.
+She’d refused to carry on working, pulling logs up a hill as she began to give birth to her baby.

 - Don’t be conned into rides on the promise that the animals are happy and well treated.
 They simply aren’t.
 Those with seating harnesses are particularly stressful for the animals.